Email-builder/email-builder-core/README.md

 Type: `Object`
 Default: `{}`

-The `emailBuilder.inlineCss` method uses Juice to inline.
-The following [Juice](https://github.com/Automattic/juice#options) options are supported:
+We use [Juice](https://github.com/Automattic/juice#options) as the underlying module to inline css and the following Juice options are supported:

 - `extraCss`
 - `applyWidthAttributes`

 ## Methods

 All methods return a promise, the underlying promise library we use is [Bluebird](https://github.com/petkaantonov/bluebird/blob/master/API.md).
 Methods can be used seperately, or chained together using the `.then` method.
-If you're not familiar with promises, instead of using a callback, you use a `.then` method to get the results.
+If you're not familiar with promises, instead of using a callback, you use chain a `.then` method to get the results.

 #### emailBuilder.inlineCss(file)